High School Resume Guide

-Build a Resume That Opens Doors to College, Scholarships, and Your Future
+Build a Resume That Opens Doors to College, Scholarships, and Opportunity

-Creating a high school resume can feel overwhelming, but it doesn't have to be.
-This comprehensive guide walks you through every step—from formatting and sections to real examples and expert tips.
-Whether you're applying to colleges, competing for scholarships, or seeking summer programs, you'll discover exactly what admissions officers and employers want to see.
+Creating a high school resume doesn't have to feel overwhelming.
+This comprehensive guide walks you through every step—from structure and formatting to annotated examples—so you know exactly what to include and why.
+Whether you're applying to colleges, competing for scholarships, or pursuing summer opportunities, you'll discover what admissions officers and employers are actually looking for.

 Source: National Association for College Admission Counseling (NACAC) and College Board research data